A full-boarding school for boys aged 13-18, founded in 1572 under a Royal Charter granted by Elizabeth I.

 Our "School on the Hill" has a global presence.

 John Lyon’s Foundation consists of Harrow School, John Lyon School (an independent day school for boys) and John Lyon’s Charity.
 In our Foundation Family, there are also four Harrow International Schools, in Bangkok, Beijing, Hong Kong and Shanghai.
 Harrow’s own diverse pupil body means that a boy from London or Yorkshire or the Scottish Highlands may become a close friend of someone who lives in the USA, South Africa or South Korea.
-About 20% of our boys live overseas: half of those are expatriate British boys, with the others coming from around 35 different countries.
 Our old boy organisation, the Harrow Association, has a membership of approximately 9,000 Old Harrovians, who are dispersed around the world.
 The Association’s 22 clubs, thriving events diary, and extensive careers guidance and work placement programme are testament to an OH’s loyalty to his peers and the School – be they 18 or 80, Old Harrovians will often gather to socialise and sing Harrow Songs.